The state of California is big.

 Surprising Reasons Why Californians Pay More

-As a driver trying to save, you may wonder what makes the rates so high for California, especially when smaller states like Michigan are ranking even more expensive, and larger states like Texas are still cheaper than California.
+As a driver trying to save, you may wonder what makes the rates so high for California, especially when smaller states like Michigan and Arizona are ranking even more expensive, and larger states like Texas are still cheaper than California.

 It is not that the insurance companies in California are greedy, but instead, it is the facts.
 Insurers know the risks of a car on the highway in California.
 After all, how many accidents do you see on the I-405?
 Anyone who has traveled through Los Angeles during rush hour traffic knows that despite the outrageous width of that highway, you succumb to endless traffic congestion, minor fender benders, and more.